glondu/belenios/INSTALL.md

  * edit `opam-bootstrap.sh` by adding ` ssl=0.5.2` to the `opam
    install` call;
  * run `./opam-bootstrap.sh`.

-An alternative could be to install aspcud before running `opam-bootstrap.sh`.

 ### Errors while compiling Belenios itself